SYTAR is dedicated entirely to professional education, research, practice, and policy issues for yoga therapy.

 Meeting of Schools

 The Meeting of Schools is not part of the conference program.
 It is open only to program directors and faculty of IAYT Member Schools.
-June 12, 7 pm -9 pm and June 13, 9 am -4:30 pm. $25.
+June 12, 7 pm -9 pm and June 13, 9 am -4:30 pm. $25 per person.
 Payable with conference registration.
 Subjects to Cover

 Wednesday, June 12, 2013, 7:00 pm-9:00 pm - Lexington and